nixpulvis/avrm/README.md

 To view the API for this library read the [header file](https://github.com/nixpulvis/avr/blob/master/lib/avr.h).

+## Other Libraries

+In addition to the functions included in this library here are a few more libraries I've written for specific chip.

+TODO: Links.

+### nrf24l01p

+A set of functions for using the [Nordic Transceiver nRF24L01+ Module with RP-SMA](https://www.sparkfun.com/products/705).

 ### max7219

-> Not fully functional yet.

-A set of functions for using the [MAX7219CNG LED Display Driver](https://www.sparkfun.com/products/9622).
+A set of functions for using the [MAX7219 LED Display Driver](https://www.sparkfun.com/products/9622).
 This chip can control up to 8 digit 7-segment numeric LED displays, LED bar graphs, or 64 individual LEDs.

-To view the API for this library read the [header file](https://github.com/nixpulvis/avr/blob/master/lib/max7219.h).

-### nrf24l01p
+### ds1307

-> Not fully functional yet.

-A set of functions for using the [Nordic Transceiver nRF24L01+ Module with RP-SMA](https://www.sparkfun.com/products/705).
+A set of functions for using the [DS1307 RTC](http://datasheets.maximintegrated.com/en/ds/DS1307.pdf).

-To view the API for this library read the [header file](https://github.com/nixpulvis/avr/blob/master/lib/nrf24l01p.h).

 ## Reference